 The power transformer is mounted on the lower left end shelf, and the primary taps (numbered 1, 2, 3 and 4) are on a black bakelite strip on the upper rear of this transformer.
-When the instrument is out of the cabinet these terminals are accessible from the rear without removing tubes or parts.
+When the instrument is out of the cabinet these terminals are accessible from the rear.